 Find yourself a super-villain and make yourself the natural super-hero.

 Although it’s counter-intuitive, you wouldn’t be you without a villain.
 Writers have used this technique to great advantage for centuries, elevating the average Joe to superhero, simply to fight the bad guy.

-Many, many environmental organizations used bad news as an incredibly successful rallying cry after the last election.
+Many, many environmental organizations use bad news as an incredibly successful rallying cry after the political elections.
 Find your villain, write about how you’re fighting back, and you can’t help but interest your readers.